ruihukuang/Argo_Helm_Xgboost_EKS/README.md

 # Argo_Helm_Xgboost_EKS

-This repo is to deploy a docker image of xgboost model to EKS using Argo, Helm and Github action.
+This repo is to deploy nginx as a load balancer and a guincorn app based on a docker image of xgboost model in ECR to EKS using Argo, Helm, kubectl on the bastion host and Github action.

 Examples for results for EC2 bastion host